wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-gallery-umbraco.md

 	ms.date="08/03/2015"
 	wacn.date=""/>

-#Create an Umbraco web app from the Marketplace in Windows Azure#
+#Create an Umbraco web site from the Marketplace in Windows Azure#

 Umbraco CMS is a fully-featured open source content management system that can be used to create a variety of applications from small to complex.
-The Azure Marketplace provides a wide range of popular web applications developed by Microsoft, third party companies, and open source software initiatives.
+The Azure Marketplace provides a wide range of popular web sites developed by Microsoft, third party companies, and open source software initiatives.
 The gallery allows you to create an Umbraco CMS app in just a few minutes by either applying the starter kits or by integrating your own design.

 This article showcases the Azure preview portal, which greatly simplifies resource management.
 The Azure preview portal is designed to speed your software delivery process by placing cross-platform tools, technologies, and services from Microsoft and its partners in a single workspace.
-Instead of using standalone resources like [Azure Websites](/documentation/services/web-sites/) Web Apps, Visual Studio Projects, or databases, you can create, manage, and analyze your entire application as a single resource group.
+Instead of using standalone resources like [Azure Websites](/documentation/services/web-sites/) web sites, Visual Studio Projects, or databases, you can create, manage, and analyze your entire application as a single resource group.

 In this tutorial, you'll learn:

-- How to create a new web app through the Markeplace using the Azure preview portal
+- How to create a new web site through the Markeplace using the Azure preview portal
 - How to build a blog website by using Umbraco CMS

-##Create a web app from the Marketplace in the Azure preview portal
+##Create a web site from the Marketplace in the Azure preview portal

 1. Login to the [Azure preview portal](https://manage.windowsazure.cn/).